-Cons / It failed to detect metal 15 percent of the time.
+Cons / It struggled to detect any silver.

 - Objects Detected

 - Approximate Identification